rocky/python-xdis/README.rst

 version of Python that you are running on.
 But what about bytecode from different versions?

 That's what this package is for.
-It can marshal load Python bytecodes from different versions of Python.
-The command-line routine *pydisasm* will show disassembly output using Python 3.5 disassembly conventions
+It can "marshal load" Python bytecodes from different versions of Python.
+The command-line routine *pydisasm* will show disassembly output using Python 3.5 disassembly conventions.

-It accepts bytecodes from Python version 1.3 to 3.6 or so.
-The code requires Python 2.5 or later and has been tested on Python running versions 2.6, pypy-2.6.1 2.7, pypy-5.0.1, pypy-5.3.1, 3.2, 3.3, 3.4, 3.5
+It accepts bytecodes from Python version 1.5 to 3.6 or so.
+The code requires Python 2.6 or later and has been tested on Python running versions 2.6, pypy-2.6.1 2.7, pypy-5.0.1, pypy-5.3.1, 3.2, 3.3, 3.4, 3.5
 and 3.6.